Loading...

 Where Family Comes First

-Monique M. Sadarangani, J.D., LL.M. is an experienced attorney who focuses her practice on providing new and changing families in Florida and Massachusetts comprehensive approach to planning, probate, and guardianship.
-Monique’s legal services include family and child planning, estate planning, wealth preservation planning, business succession planning, charitable giving, and probate, trust and guardianship administration.
+Ascension Nexus® Law is an experienced law firm that focuses its practice on providing new and changing families in Florida, Massachusetts, and New York comprehensive approach to planning, probate, and guardianship.
+Ascension Nexus® Law’s legal services include family and child planning, estate planning, wealth preservation planning/asset protection planning, business succession planning, charitable giving, as well as probate, trust and guardianship administration.

 • Massachusetts